BrowserBox/BrowserBox/README.md

 - Invoiceable service and consulting also available.
 - BYO cloud or data-center, or on-prem are all available.

-If you'd like to license VF for purposes that competete with us, we'll have to negotiate agreements.
-[Reach out to me](mailto:cris@dosycorp.com?subject=VF%20Negotiation&body=Dear%20Cris) if that's the case.
+If you'd like to license BB for purposes that competete with us, we'll have to negotiate agreements.
+[Reach out to me](mailto:cris@dosycorp.com?subject=BB%20Negotiation&body=Dear%20Cris) if that's the case.

-Just a reminder that prices and buy links for self-hosted tiers are *being published here soon!* In the meantime, <a href="mailto:cris@dosycorp.com?subject=VF%20Pro%20Packages&body=Hi%20Cris" target=_blank>email me</a> to ask a question.
+Just a reminder that prices and buy links for self-hosted tiers are *being published here soon!* In the meantime, <a href="mailto:cris@dosycorp.com?subject=BB%20Pro%20Packages&body=Hi%20Cris" target=_blank>email me</a> to ask a question.

 **Individual**